meshula/wrinkles/README.md

 # Wrinkles app - Robust Temporal Math V3 Prototype Project

+@TODO: next step is to use the work on Ordinates to define how ranges, and
+        times are used to define where a clip sits in the timeline.
+IE does a media reference describe its media range in integer sample indices?
+        Does the clip cut in continuous time?
+How does a track describe its metric or is that per clip?
+        Is the "does the clip cut in continuous time" question analogous to the LoD over continuous time in the sampling framework that AAA mentioned?

 ## Contents

 * `opentime`: low level points, intervals and affine transforms, and